2025 YSP Projects and Application Information

 The Young Scientist Program includes required modules in science communication as well as ethics and society with guidance from project mentors and other research scientists at BMSIS.
 RAs also will attend monthly BMSIS seminars and will have opportunities to participate in a variety of seminars and meetings held by professional researchers, science communicators, and more.

-Upon successful completion of the Young Scientist Program and required modules, Research Associates shall receive a certificate of completion.
+Upon successful completion of the Young Scientist Program and required modules, Research Associates shall receive a Certificate of Completion.
 Alumni from the Young Scientist Program may also receive requests for follow-up program evaluation.

-Applications for the Young Scientist Program will be accepted from 1 March through 15 April with limited available positions, so interested applicants are encouraged to apply or contact us for more information.
+Applications for the Young Scientist Program will be accepted from 1 March through 10 April with limited available positions, so interested applicants are encouraged to apply or contact us for more information.

 Eligibility Requirements